 Here are 8 big revelations from the Alex Murdaugh murder trial

-The prosecution began its closing arguments Wednesday.
+The prosecution made its closing arguments Wednesday.
 The jury is expected to start deliberations sometime Thursday.

 Interpretation of details is crucial in this case: Prosecutors are asking jurors to find Murdaugh guilty beyond reasonable doubt, based on circumstantial rather than direct evidence.